 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Durham is steeped in a thousand years of history and this fine city brings the past to life with its distinctive collection of museums and historic houses along with an eleventh century cathedral and ancient castle.
-A highlight will be our day at the world famous Beamish Open Air Museum for a unique insight into how lives were lived in the 1900s with authentic attractions such as the town stables, a traditional pub and a replica garage with typical vehicles from the era.
-We also head to old world Whitby, home to the churchyard that inspired the novel, Dracula, and to Captain Cook’s seventeenth century harbourside house where the great explorer served his apprenticeship.
+Durham City is steeped in a thousand years of history and boasts a distinctive collection of museums, galleries and historic houses all bringing the past to life.
+Perhaps explore the eleventh century cathedral and castle or visit the Heritage Centre & Museum which is housed in a historic church with artefacts showcasing local history.
+A holiday highlight will be our day at the world famous Beamish Open Air Museum for a unique insight into how lives were lived in bygone days.
+Explore the 1900s town to see how families struggled in the years leading up to the First World War and where authentic attractions include the town stables, a traditional pub and a replica garage with typical vehicles from the era.
+We also head for Whitby to follow in the footsteps of Captain Cook taking in sights such as the seventeenth century harbourside house where the great explorer came to serve his apprenticeship.

-Day Two.
-After breakfast, we make our way to Durham city centre for free time to explore.
-Perhaps discover the impressive cathedral and imposing castle, visit the Oriental Museum which features displays from the Far East or explore medieval Crook Hall with its Jacobean drawing room, maze and gorgeous gardens.
+Perhaps discover the impressive cathedral and imposing castle, visit the exceptional Oriental Museum which features displays from the Far East or explore medieval Crook Hall and Gardens with its Jacobean drawing room, maze and silver garden.

 Back to top